shanep/CS452/README.md

-You code will be graded using the same setup as github codespaces, office hours with your instructor or TA/GA will be conducted in the github codespaces, and all questions about the project will be answered in the context of the github codespaces.  **ALL** instructions below assume you are working on the github codespaces.
+You code will be graded using the same setup as github codespaces, office hours with your instructor or TA/GA will be conducted in the github codespaces, and all questions about the project will be answered in the context of the github codespaces.  **ALL** instructions below assume you are working in github codespaces.

 **NOTE:** While students are encouraged to setup their own machine to work on